h-youhei/kakoune-ibus/README.md

 `ibus_on` is the engine name when ibus is on.

-You can get the engine name following steps.
+You can get the engine name by following steps.

 1. put `ibus engine` on shell command line
 2. turn on ibus by pressing hot key